PSY-1000: General Psychology (3 hours)

 This course provides an introduction to the field of art therapy and other expressive arts where art created is used as a form of psychotherapy.
 Cross-Listed: ART-1050.
 Field Trip: May be required.
 Fee: Required.

-Relationship between physiological functions and human behavior.
-Emphasis on the nervous system and endocrine system as they relate to sensory processes, motor behavior, regulating systems and behavior disorders.
-Replaces: PSY-4502.
+An overview of the relationship between physiological functions and human behavior.
+Emphasis on the nervous system and the endocrine system as they relate to sensory processes, motor behavior, learning, memory and behavior disorders.
+Replaces: PSY-2502.

-Cognitive, emotional, physical, social and spiritual growth across the lifespan.
+Cognitive, emotional, physical, social, and spiritual growth across the lifespan.
 Implications of developmental patterns for the helping and health professions covered.
-Replaces: PSY-4115.
+Replaces: PSY-4100.

-Physical, cognitive, emotional, social and spiritual development from kindergarten through secondary school.
+Physical, cognitive, emotional, social, and spiritual development from kindergarten through secondary school.
 Developmental patterns and educational/family implications identified.
-Appropriate for students preparing for PK-12 certification.
-Replaces: PSY-4102 and PSY-4110.
+Appropriate for students preparing for K-12 certification.
+Replaces: PSY-4125.

 PSY-4151: Social Psychology (3 hours)